linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/04 Introduction to Risk Management.md

 Since the put premium is paid 1 year prior to the option payoff, we must take into account interest cost when we compute profit in 1 year.
 The future value of the premium is 8.77 \times 1.05 = \9.21.
 As with the forward contract, we assume financial settlement, although physical settlement would yield the same net income.

 Table 3 shows the result of buying this put.
-If the price is less than  $420, the put is exercised and Golddiggers sells gold for$ 420/oz. less the cost of the put.
-This gives net income of $30.79.
-If the price is greater than $420, Golddiggers sells gold at the market price.
+If the price is less than  \$420, the put is exercised and Golddiggers sells gold for\$ 420/oz. less the cost of the put.
+This gives net income of \$30.79.
+If the price is greater than \$420, Golddiggers sells gold at the market price.

 The insurance strategy—buying the put—performs better than shorting the forward if the price of gold in 1 year is more than 429.21.
 Otherwise the short forward outperforms insurance.
 Figure 2 shows the unhedged position, profit from the put by itself, and the result of hedging with the put.